-Kim Kardashian is no stranger to a photoshoot, but her latest one came crashing down around her.
+Kim Kardashian is no stranger to a photoshoot, but over the summer she had one came crashing down around her.

 The reality TV star, 39, was attempting to take pictures of her daughters, North, seven, and Chicago, two, but the outcome was not what she expected.